KVUE

 Bearish

-• Deal Failure Risk & Uncertainty: The entire investment thesis hinges on the Kimberly-Clark acquisition closing in H2 2026.
-Any regulatory hurdles, shareholder disapproval, or macroeconomic shifts that derail the deal would likely cause the stock to plummet towards its standalone value, with the 52-week low of $14.02 as a key downside target.
+• Deal Completion Risk is Paramount: The entire investment thesis hinges on the Kimberly-Clark acquisition closing.
+Any regulatory hurdles, shareholder dissent, or macroeconomic shifts could derail the deal, potentially sending the stock back toward its 52-week low of $14.02, a -27% drop from the current price.

 KVUE Technical Analysis